HermanLab/HermanLab.github.io/_posts/2020-05-03-Clone-this-website.md

 layout: post
 group: news
 ---
+Note the Herman Lab website was cloned using the following directions.

 If you are starting a new lab or want an easy (democratized) way to run your lab website - please: Clone this website!

 The Fraser lab website was built by [Ben Barad](https://benjaminbarad.com) 6 years ago using [Github Pages](https://pages.github.com/).
 Since then, it has been improved upon by many members of the lab, and has been updated over 1000 times by James.